top of page

 #5 Mirror the job description

 When you are applying for a position, tailor your resume to mirror the job description in terms of experience, keywords, essential job requirements by illustrating specific examples within your resume.
 Plug and play keywords including relevant technical program experience as well as soft skills to account for Applicant Tracking Systems (see below).
-Download our free guide Resume & Cover Letting Writing: Showcasing Your Talent.
+Login or sign up in our Author Tools portal, to download our free guide Resume & Cover Letter Writing Showcasing Your Talent in Words.

 #6 COMPLY WITH APPLICANT TRACKING SYSTEMS